anshapna/visualization/README.md

-# Welcome to the "3-Days Data Science and App Development Workshop" by Coders Ready!
+# Welcome to the "2-Days Data Science" by Coders Ready!

 ## About the Workshop

 **Objective:**
-This intensive three-day workshop is designed to equip participants with essential skills in data science and app development.
+This intensive two-day workshop is designed to equip participants with essential data science skills.
 Whether you are a beginner looking to start your journey or an experienced coder seeking to enhance your knowledge, our workshop offers a comprehensive learning experience.

 **Workshop Highlights:**
 - **Day 1: Introduction to Data Science**